Your Industrial Property May Have Value Beyond the Building

 Size

-• 10,000 to 30,000+ square feet of usable area, with 10,000 square feet typically supporting one 5 MW system (Larger sites may support multiple systems.)
+• 7,000 square feet of usable outdoor space typically supporting one 5 MW system (Larger sites may support multiple systems.)

 • Final suitability is determined case by case